-All transcripts received from countries outside of the United States must be faxed to Attendance Services at 305-887-8423 for interpretation and review.
+All transcripts received from countries outside of the United States must be submitted via HEAT ticket to the Foreign Records Department for interpretation, review and entry in TRACE.

 Resources

 The official listing of elementary and secondary courses authorized by Miami-Dade County Public Schools is found in the Curriculum Bulletin-1 List of Authorized Courses.